-One of the main reasons that I’d enjoyed Peter Capaldi’s final set of episodes so much was that, admittedly more from lack of interest than any actual aesthetic intention, I’d known so little about it ahead of broadcast and with absolutely no expectations whatsoever I’d ended up being pleasantly surprised.
+One of the main reasons that I’d enjoyed Peter Capaldi’s final set of episodes so much (as you can read more about here) was that, admittedly more from lack of interest than any actual aesthetic intention, I’d known so little about it ahead of broadcast and with absolutely no expectations whatsoever I’d ended up being pleasantly surprised.
 I’d fully intended to keep this up as a deliberate act when Jodie made her debut, which was handy because the incoming production team suddenly weren’t quite so keen on releasing advance details of upcoming stories, and in some cases the episode titles weren’t even made public until the week before broadcast.
 Some individuals have taken great exception to this for furiously stated reasons I can’t quite fathom, but personally I found it refreshing and it actually made me look forward to Doctor Who as a Saturday Night event again.
 And indeed subsequently as a Sunday Night one.
 I had no idea of the theme, storyline or even title of Rosa when I asked to review ‘the third one’ on an almost entirely random basis (well, there was some logic behind that, but I’m not explaining it here).
-Earlier on the day of transmission, I’d recorded a guest appearance on The Zeitgeist Tapes talking about Doctor Who and politics, and had remarked to Emma and Steve while we were setting up that I knew nothing more about it than what had been in the trailer the previous week, and hadn’t been this excited about new Doctor Who in a long time.
+Earlier on the day of transmission, I’d recorded a guest appearance on The Zeitgeist Tapes talking about Doctor Who and politics (which you can listen to here), and had remarked to Emma and Steve while we were setting up that I knew nothing more about it than what had been in the trailer the previous week, and hadn’t been this excited about new Doctor Who in a long time.
 Well, apart from when I thought they were actually going to have more than about nought point eight of a second of Polly in Twice Upon A Time, but that’s another story.

 Even ahead of knowing anything about Rosa, I’d taken the decision that I would not even allude to the ludicrously inflated and largely concocted ‘controversy’ surrounding Jodie’s casting in my review, as the handful of ‘not my doctor!!!4’ boneheads and smug columnists inventing non-stories about nothing, all of whom probably hadn’t watched Doctor Who since it was Tom Pertwee and the maggots or something, didn’t really deserve any further acknowledgement of their ’cause’.
 However, Rosa took everything off in a completely different direction which nonetheless provoked an additional load of silly bleating about ‘PC gone mad!!!!!!!!!’, which left me feeling compelled to take a swipe at them regardless.
 They’re still at it now, depressingly, and it’s high time they all sodded off and watched The Idiot Moron’s Blowhard Hour For Pillocks instead.
 Well, I had to put something in place of that cut reference to Hedge And Mo from Playboard.
 On a more positive note, however, I’ve just noticed that a Twitter account that didn’t follow me but nonetheless kept tweeting at me to vigorously assert that Jodie Whittaker had received very bad ‘crits’ has apparently disappeared, so every cloud has a silver lining.
 If you’re reading, I hope you enjoyed this particular ‘crit’.